-ARTICLE V. INSPECTIONS
+ARTICLE E. INSPECTIONS

-Section 134-34.
+Section 134-36.
 Schedule of Inspections

-- A. The Municipal Engineer or his assignee shall inspect all phases of the installation of the permanent stormwater management facilities. - B. During any stage of the work, if the Municipal Engineer determines that temporary or permanent erosion and sedimentation control or stormwater management facilities are not being installed in accordance with the approved stormwater management plan, the municipality shall revoke any existing permits until a revised stormwater management plan is submitted and approved, as specified in this Ordinance.
+- A. The Township Engineer or his assignee shall inspect all phases of the installation of the permanent stormwater management facilities.
+The permittee or authorized representative(s) must contact the Township Engineer at least 24 hours prior to commencing installation of the permanent stormwater management facilities, to schedule inspections.
+Installation of permanent stormwater management facilities without proper notification and inspection by the Township Engineer is a violation of this Section and may result in the work being uncovered to permit inspection prior to release of the performance guarantee specified in Section 134-41. - B. During any stage of the work, if the Township Engineer determines that temporary or permanent erosion and sedimentation control or stormwater management facilities are not being installed in accordance with the approved stormwater management plan, the Township shall revoke any existing permits until such facilities are correctly installed, or a revised stormwater management plan is submitted and approved, as specified in this Ordinance.

-Section 134-35.
+Section 134-37.
 Right of Entry